 Cancer Reporting in Stage 2 Meaningful Use

-In support of physician cancer reporting in Stage 2 Meaningful Use (MU), the West Virginia Cancer Registry (WVCR) is implementing electronic reporting from certified Electronic Health Record (EHR) systems.
-We encourage all eligible professionals (EPs) to participate in this important public health activity if you meet eligibility criteria.
+The West Virginia Cancer Registry (WVCR) is now enrolling eligible professionals (EPs) who wish to implement electronic reporting of cancer data from certified electronic health record (EHR) systems.
+(Please note that hospitals cannot conduct cancer reporting under Meaningful Use.)
+We encourage all EPs to participate in this important public health activity if you meet eligibility criteria.

 The information below provides an overview of the Stage 2 MU cancer reporting process in West Virginia.
 If you meet all eligibility criteria and wish to register, please print the "Meaningful Use Stage 2 Cancer Reporting Checklist and Instructions" document, which contains more detailed information regarding each of the steps below.
 Please use this checklist as you move through the process to achieve ongoing data submission to the West Virginia Cancer Registry.

 It is VERY IMPORTANT that providers keep a record of all communications received from public health throughout the registration, onboarding, testing, and production process, as well as any other documentation that may be needed for attestation or auditing purposes.
 Examples may include e-mails, screen shots proving date of registration, acknowledgement letters, etc. Due to the large volume of registrants, public health programs will not have the capacity to prepare such a log on your behalf.

 - Are you an eligible professional (EP) that diagnoses or treats cancer patients?